pvavercak/flat_repo/README.md

-# IDENTIFICATION OF FINGERPRINTS FLAT REPOSITORY
+# ENROLLMENT/IDENTIFICATION OF FINGERPRINTS FLAT REPOSITORY

-Fingerprint identification and verification algorithm
+Linking openfinger libraries to one single application.

+OPENFINGER LIBRARIES:
+Preprocessing
+Extration
+Matcher

+The main goal is to execute an identification of a probe fingerprint against a fingerprint database including probe's preprocessing and extraction.

 Repository for my bachelor's prject